ldbv-by/bav4/README.md

 ("At the same moment" means the phase when parts of the application react to an event, e.g. user interaction, initial setup)

 - Common places for mutating state are:
-- - `BaElement` components
+  - `BaElement` components
-- - `Observer` of the Redux store
+  - `Observer` of the redux store

-- Mutations of global state that have an event character should be wrapped (in order to avoid "resetting" state, see: `EventLike` in storeUtils.js)
+- Mutations of global state that have an event character should be wrapped in another object.
+This makes it possible to track mutation and avoid a second dispatching in order to "reset" the state.
+It's recommended to use `EventLike` in storeUtils.js for this purpose.

 ## Pending Questions